mxtheussouza/fetchicles/README.md

 ]
 ```

-This will be standard for all vehicles.
+This will be standard for all vehicles (vehicle names must be uppercase).

 **Vehicles types available:**